OSIRIS clear filter image taken during the flyby of the Rosetta spacecraft at asteroid Lutetia on July 10, 2010.

 Asteroids are leftovers from the formation of our solar system about 4.6 billion years ago.
 Early on, the birth of Jupiter prevented any planetary bodies from forming in the gap between Mars and Jupiter, causing the small objects that were there to collide with each other and fragment into the asteroids seen today.

-Asteroids can reach as large as Ceres, which is 940 kilometers (about 583 miles) across and is also considered a dwarf planet.
+Asteroids can reach as large as Ceres, which is 940 km (about 583 miles) across.
 On the other hand, one of the smallest, discovered in 1991 and named 1991 BA, is only about 20 feet (6 meters) across.

 Nearly all asteroids are irregularly shaped, although a few are nearly spherical, such as Ceres.
 They are often pitted or cratered — for instance, Vesta has a giant crater some 285 miles (460 km) in diameter.